oracle/truffleruby/doc/user/options.md

   -Xname=value    set a TruffleRuby option (omit value to set to true)
 ```

-TruffleRuby options can be set like this at the command line or using JVM system
+As well as being set at the command line, options can be set as JVM system
-properties (prefix the name with `org.truffleruby`, such as
-`org.truffleruby.inline_js=true`) either with a `-J` switch, in `JAVA_OPTS` or
+properties, where they have a prefix `truffleruby.`.
+For example
-set by any other JVM mechanism for setting system properties.
+`-J-Dtruffleruby.inline_js=true`, or via any other way of setting JVM system
+properties.
+Finally, options can be set as `PolyglotEngine` configuration
+options.

-TruffleRuby options set on the command line (or set in `PolyglotEngine` when
+The priority for options is the command line first, `PolyglotEngine`, then JVM
-TruffleRuby is embedded) take priority over those set in system properties.
+system properties last (so the command line overrides system properties).

 The logging level is not a TruffleRuby option like the others and so cannot be
 set with a JVM system property.
 This is because the logger is once per VM,